-- Upon receiving any written concerns, the University will invite the student to meet with relevant staff to discuss the issue with the aim of seeking a mutually acceptable resolution. - If no resolution is reached, students will have the right to withdraw from their course.
+• Upon receiving any written concerns, the University will invite the student to meet with relevant staff to discuss the issue with the aim of seeking a mutually acceptable resolution.

-If a student decides to withdraw from their course in these circumstances:

-- They must notify the University in writing, within 14 days of receiving written notification of the change; - If requested by the student, the University will use its reasonable endeavours to provide a suitable alternative course (for which tuition fees may be payable) or suggest a suitable alternative course at another provider;

-• The University will provide the student with a full refund of tuition fees paid in the year in which the course change takes effect and may award compensation, in accordance with the arrangements outlined in the Tuition Fee Policy and Student Protection Plan.
+• If no resolution is reached, students will have the right to withdraw from their course.
+If a student decides to withdraw from their course in these circumstances: They must notify the University in writing, within 14 days of receiving written notification of the change; If requested by the student, the University will use its reasonable endeavours to provide a suitable alternative course (for which tuition fees may be payable) or suggest a suitable alternative course at another provider; General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 36 of 44 The University will provide the student with a full refund of tuition fees paid in the year in which the course change takes effect and may award compensation, in accordance with the arrangements outlined in the Tuition Fee Policy and Student Protection Plan.
+Course Suspension The University reserves the right to suspend a course before it has started, for the following reasons:

-Course Suspension

-The University reserves the right to suspend a course before it has started, for the following reasons:

-- Due to an insufficient number or quality of student applications received; - The University is unable to guarantee the student experience and/or is unable to meet course number requirements; - Accreditation/support from relevant professional or regulatory bodies is withdrawn; - The course is not financially viable.
+Due to an insufficient number or quality of student applications received; The University is unable to guarantee the student experience and/or is unable to meet course number requirements; Accreditation/support from relevant professional or regulatory bodies is withdrawn; The course is not financially viable.

-In order to minimise disruption caused by course suspensions, the University will:
+In order to minimise disruption caused by course suspensions, the University will: Use its best endeavours to recruit sufficient numbers of students in order to run the course:

-- Use its best endeavours to recruit sufficient numbers of students in order to run the course; - Warn students if a course is at risk of suspension due to failure to achieve sufficient numbers and quality of student applications; - Give students no less than 28 days' notice of suspension prior to the start of the course; - If, due to circumstances beyond the University's reasonable control, it is not possible to notify students in advance, the University will endeavour to do so as soon as reasonably practicable.
+· Warn students if a course is at risk of suspension due to failure to achieve sufficient numbers and quality of student applications; Give students no less than 28 days' notice of suspension prior to the start of the course; If, due to circumstances beyond the University's reasonable control, it is not possible to notify students in advance, the University will endeavour to do so as soon as reasonably practicable.

-If the University has to suspend a course after a student has accepted an offer:
+If the University has to suspend a course after a student has accepted an offer: The University will use reasonable endeavours to provide a suitable alternative course at the University (for which tuition fees will be payable) or suggest a suitable alternative course at another provider.

-- The University will use reasonable endeavours to provide a suitable alternative course at the University (for which tuition fees will be payable) or suggest a suitable alternative course at another provider. - The University will provide the student with a full refund of any deposit or tuition fee paid towards the course which has been suspended, in accordance with the arrangements outlined in the Tuition Fee Policy and Student Protection Plan.
+The University will provide the student with a full refund of any deposit or tuition fee paid towards the course which has been suspended, in accordance with the arrangements outlined in the Tuition Fee Policy and Student Protection Plan.

+General Regulations 2021/22

+Page 37 of 44

 Appendix 4: Definitions and Interpretation

-In this policy (except where the context otherwise requires) the following words shall have the meanings respectively ascribed to them:
+In this policy (except where the context otherwise requires) the following words shall have the

+meanings respectively ascribed to them:

 Academic Appeal

-a written request by a student querying a decision on their academic result(s), progression or award.
+a written request by a student querying a decision on their academic result(s), progression or

-Academic Misconduct
+award.

-an unfair advantage gained by a student in their studies/examinations.
+Academic Misconduct an unfair advantage gained by a student in their studies/examinations.

-Academic Year

-normally means the twelve (12) month period from 1 August to 31 July for students starting their studies in September and the twelve (12) month period from 1 February to 31 January for those students starting in the Spring.
+Academic Year normally means the twelve (12) month period from 1 August to 31 July for students starting their studies in September and the twelve (12) month period from 1 February to 31 January for those students starting in the Spring.

 Award

-the qualification achieved by a student having successfully completed a University of Suffolk programme.
+the qualification achieved by a student having successfully completed a University of Suffolk

-Brightspace
+programme.

-the University of Suffolk's Online Learning Environment (OLE).
+Brightspace the University of Suffolk's Online Learning Environment (OLE).

-BRP

-a Biometric Residence Permit which a student receives as part of a visa or immigration application.

-CAS

-Confirmation of Acceptance which is a unique reference number that a student requires when making a Tier 4 (General) student visa application.
+BRP a Biometric Residence Permit which a student receives as part of a visa or immigration application.
+CAS Confirmation of Acceptance which is a unique reference number that a student requires when making a Tier 4 (General) student visa application.
 The CAS is confirmation of an unconditional offer of a place to study.